A recent study has drawn a correlation between use of Tylenol during pregnancy and developmental problems in children.

 Tylenol, Pregnancy & Autism/ADHD Lawsuits

 While pregnancy is usually a joyful time, it’s not without its difficulties, including frequent bouts of pain and discomfort.
-Many mothers over the years have turned to over-the-counter pain medications for relief, but with recent studies showing a correlation between the use of Tylenol during pregnancy and developmental problems in children, including autism/ADHD and birth defects, lawsuits have been filed across the country.
+Many mothers over the years have turned to over-the-counter pain medications for relief, but with recent studies showing a correlation between the use of Tylenol during pregnancy and developmental problems in children, including autism/ADHD and tylenol and birth defects lawsuits have been filed across the country.

 What do families need to know about the connection between Tylenol use during pregnancy and serious health problems for children — and whether they qualify to file a lawsuit?